-It’s a slow start to the new year in terms of measurable publishing progress.
-So far three partials from agents on my middle grade historical fiction.
+In kidlit publishing, so far I have two partials from agents on my middle grade historical fiction.
 That’s a partial success.
 Querying is an exhaustive process.
-I’m working in small batches of 3-5 at a time and have a complex chart of rankings (1-5 with 1 being the best) in terms of how good a fit I think the agent is for me and my current project.
-I’m going to spread my first 10 queries throughout my chart to test the waters.
-There are lots of strategies online as to who to query first and I’m not sure what works best.
+I’m working in very small batches of 2-3 at a time and have a complex chart of rankings (1-5 with 1 being the best) in terms of how good a fit I think the agent is for me and my current project.
+I do use half points too.

 As a full-time special needs coordinator, teacher, barber, editor, peer, technology manager, counselor, therapist, chef, jail warden, and peer for the kids, I may need to reevaluate my definition of success for the time being.
 Being everything to everybody is hard work.
 It seems that most days my best efforts fall short.